maginodan/gpt/README.md

    ![image](https://user-images.githubusercontent.com/59118459/223753340-1270e038-d213-4d6f-938c-66a30dad7c88.png)
 1. Navigate back to the `Settings` tab
    ![image](https://user-images.githubusercontent.com/59118459/223753577-9b6f8266-26e8-471b-8f45-a1a02fbab232.png)
 1. In the left sidebar, click on `Pages` and in the right section.
-Then at the top section, you can see that "Your site is live at `XXX`".
+Then at the top section, you can see that "Your site is live"
    ![image](https://user-images.githubusercontent.com/59118459/227568881-d8fb7baa-f890-4dee-8fc2-b6b429ba2098.png)

 ### Running it locally